belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

   Same goes for validation and required.
 They jave no effect on templated custom fields.
 - Paas takes precedence over templates.
 When a custom field is configured in the paas, the value can be overruled in the Paas.
   Validation and 'being required' do take effect for these fields.
-  **note**: mixing default and required with templates is not advicable.
+  **note**: mixing default and required with templates is not advisable.
 - Templates return a string, which if it can be parsed as yaml into a map or list, will create a multivalue, where the custom field name is suffixed with either the map keys, or list indexes.